Back

 German query – German search results

-Page titles on Cloud
+Confluence language settings for page titles on Cloud

 • The content language of the page is adapted to the user’s settings.
 It can also be changed using the language drop-down.